Atishi says Delhi LG called DJB officials meeting; warns of 'chaotic situation' | Law-Order

 - India

-Senior AAP leader Atishi on Wednesday appealed to Delhi LG Vinai Kumar Saxena to ''not disrupt Delhi's constitutional framework and let the Delhi government run the departments which fall under its purview''.
+Senior AAP leader Atishi on Wednesday appealed to LG Vinai Kumar Saxena to ''not disrupt Delhi's constitutional framework'' and let the city government run the departments which fall under its purview.

 She claimed that Saxena had called a meeting of Delhi Jal Board (DJB) officials and issued them instructions despite the subject of water being the responsibility of the Delhi government.